19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells.md

 # Spells

-A spell is a discrete magical effect.
-These effects manipulate the very fabric of reality, and the spell text describes how exactly that manifests in game.
-[Spellcasting](Spellcasting/Spellcasting.md) outlines the mechanics for using spell magic.
+A spell is a discrete magical effect that manipulates the very fabric of reality.
+A spell's text describes the game mechanics for it.
+[Spellcasting](Spellcasting/Spellcasting.md) details the requirements to use magic.

 Every spell has some [Spell Attributes](Spells/Spell%20Attributes.md) that determine important mechanics about it.

-*(See [Spell Indices](Spells/Spells%20by%20Level/Spell%20Indices.md) for a list of known spells)*
+*See [Spell Indices](Spells/Spells%20by%20Level/Spell%20Indices.md) for the list of spells recorded in the Imperial Library*.

 ## Crafting